SCHUFA Reform 2026: How the New NextGen Score Works

 What These Criteria Actually Mean for You

-Payment defaults (264 points) - the heavyweight
+Payment defaults (up to 264 points) - the heavyweight

 Inquiries (criteria 2 and 3) - watch your applications